kube-reporting/metering-operator/Documentation/Report.md

 ## Execution time
 Reports take a variable amount of time to complete and can potentially need to run for very long periods.

-The duration a report takes to runn is determined by:
+The duration a report takes to run is determined by:
 * report type
 * amount of data being analyzed
 * system performance (memory, CPU)